Groups of 10 or more people are required to make advanced reservations, based on availability.

-Meander down this famous red-brick trail and you'll feel like you're walking through a history book.
-Packing a total of 11 national historic sites in just under 1 mile, this tour takes you on a journey of the American Revolution.
-You should NOT leave Boston without learning about its historical significance by taking a trip along the city’s world-famous Freedom Trail®!
-This legendary path is a red-brick line that physically leads you through the city, passing by the most important historical sites of the early days of American Revolution that led to eventual independence from Britain.
+Meander down Boston's iconic red line and you'll feel like you're walking through a history book.
+Packing a total of 11 historic sites in just under 1 mile, this tour takes you on a journey of the American Revolution and beyond.

 Walk Into History® with the Freedom Trail® Foundation’s 18th-century costumed guides along the red-brick line of Boston's Freedom Trail®, and learn what really happened.
 On the official Freedom Trail® tours, famous patriots such as James Otis, Abigail Adams, and William Dawes tell stories about the people, places, events, and drama of the American Revolution, and share lively anecdotes about the importance and historical significance of the city of Boston!